 All anaerobic digester operators in the UK must comply with regulations concerning environmental protection, animal by-products, duty of care, health and safety and waste handling.

 Environmental permitting (EP) is a scheme in England and Wales for regulating business activities that could have an impact on the environment and human health.
-All AD plants will be required to obtain a permit or exemption to operate and to spread digestate – completing an application for with relevant technical information and demonstrating that you are competent to operate the plant.
+All AD plants will be required to obtain a permit or exemption to operate and to spread digestate – completing an application with relevant technical information and demonstrating that you are competent to operate the plant.

-To apply for environmental permit operators must demonstrate their technical competence.
+To apply for an environmental permit operators must demonstrate their technical competence.
 There are currently two approved schemes for England and Wales; the CIWM/WAMITAB scheme and the ESA/EU Sector Skills scheme.

 There are three levels of permitting: